-Beginning Fall 2015 UNITED HEALTHCARE STUDENT RESOURCES will become the new insurance provider of the UNT Health Science Center.
+UNITED HEALTHCARE STUDENT RESOURCES is the insurance provider of the UNT Health Science Center.
 Policy Information can be found below under “Benefits”.

 All students are required to have health insurance and must obtain and maintain health insurance coverage while enrolled at the UNT Health Science Center.
 Students who find themselves without coverage due to age limitations or employment changes should contact Student Health Insurance to obtain insurance coverage information as soon as possible.